This report published on Tuesday, October 30, 2018 5:07:12 PM PDT

 Insulation estimated R value: R-12

-20) Conducive conditions Plumbing stack: A sewer vent stack, north end, is cut too short and it terminates in the attic.
+20) Plumbing stack: A sewer vent stack, north end, is cut too short and it terminates in the attic.
 This is an active vent, therefore, it will result in sewer gas being vented into the attic which is an unsafe condition.
 Such a stack MUST be vented to the outdoors.
 In a related matter, previously referenced in the "roof" section of the report, there is an open hole in the roof above this stack so rain is coming down into the attic.
 I recommend repair, work to be completed by qualified parties such as a plumber and a roofer.

 21) Insulation in the attic is approximately R-12 which is minimal by current standards.
 Today an attic, typically, is insulated to R-38 to R-49.
 I recommend, after roof has been replaced, that client consider installing additional insulation for better energy efficiency.